IRES SUMMER FELLOWS PROGRAM 2019

 Images (from left): RWTH at night, Magnetic resonance facility, RWTH in the historic city of Aachen

-Selection Criteria: Collaboration between faculty, applicant quality and motivation
+Selection Criteria: Inspire collaboration between faculty, applicant quality and applicant motivation

-Research stay abroad: June 16-August 13, 2018 at RWTH Aachen University.
+Research stay abroad: June 22-August 17, 2019 at RWTH Aachen University.
 Activities include:

-IRES concluding seminar: August 9, 2018 at RWTH Aachen University
+- IRES concluding seminar in week 8 at the RWTH Aachen University

 The application package should include the following items in the listed order, within a single PDF file.

 - A 1-page cover letter in which the motivation and goals of the applicant for research abroad at the RWTH, in the context of his/her future career objectives, are succinctly stated.

 - A 2-page curriculum vitae (in quality and format that would qualify for a job application)

 - Two letters of agreement expressed in a short paragraph, 1 from the host faculty at the RWTH and 1 from the current or prospective advisor at UCSB, UCLA or UCB, supporting the applicant.